 I write program notes for various Northeast Ohio performing arts organizations, and hope to have an archive of these posted here soon.

-As of spring 2019, I teach hip-hop history and culture in the SAGES (Seminar Approach to General Education and Scholarship) undergraduate writing program at Case Western Reserve University, and music literature in the School of Music at the University of Akron.
+In spring 2019, I taught hip hop history and culture in the SAGES (Seminar Approach to General Education and Scholarship) undergraduate writing program at Case Western Reserve University, while concurrently rejoining that institution’s Department of Music as the lecturer in charge of the 1800-2000 portion of the music history survey.
+In the same term, I taught the two-part music literature sequence in the School of Music at the University of Akron.
 I also facilitate an online course, “Music, Self, and Society,” for the Berklee College of Music.
-My teaching portfolio, last updated in mid-2018 and therefore not quite current, is available for download here.
-I also maintain "living" versions of my course syllabi online, via Google Docs.
-Learn more about my Spring 2018 History of Rock 'n' Roll course here.
+My teaching portfolio, last updated in mid-2018 and therefore not exactly current, is available for download here.
+Read all of my course syllabi here.

-For more information or to get in touch, you can find me on Twitter, LinkedIn, Academia, and Humanities Commons.
-I also use the course management system Canvas, and my past courses and course materials are posted in the Canvas Commons for users to view, download, and adapt for their own pedagogical needs.
+For more information or to get in touch, you can find me on LinkedIn, Academia, and Humanities Commons.
+I also use the course management system Canvas, and my past courses and course materials are posted in the Canvas Commons for users to view, download, and adapt.